-How Can the Learning and Development Profession Respond?
+How Can Hong Kong's Hospitality Learning and Development Profession Respond?

 Science and technology have brought new tools with the potential to conquer these challenges.

 Thanks to recent scientific discoveries, we know more than ever about human learning and engagement and the inbuilt reward mechanisms that motivate us to better ourselves.